jonnyhoeven/justme.dev/blog/cloudnative-pg.md

 date: 2024-04-15
 outline: deep
 intro: |
     Cloud Native PostgreSQL is a Kubernetes operator that automates the management of PostgreSQL clusters.
-It is designed to be a fully-featured PostgreSQL operator that can be used to deploy, manage, and scale PostgreSQL clusters in a Kubernetes environment.
+It's designed to be a fully-featured PostgreSQL operator that can be used to deploy, manage, and scale PostgreSQL clusters in a Kubernetes environment.
 The operator is built using the Operator Framework, which is a toolkit that provides a set of tools and best practices for building Kubernetes operators.
 Cloud Native PostgreSQL is designed to be easy to use and to